 Written and photographed by Cesca Janece Waterfield

-For 20 years, try the Elijah House Academy school bus has rolled through Richmond neighborhoods including Creighton, pharm Fairfield, and Gilpin and Mosby Courts, picking up students each weekday on its way to the Academy in Southside.
+For 20 years, the Elijah House Academy school bus has rolled through Richmond neighborhoods including Creighton, Fairfield, Gilpin and Mosby Courts, picking up students each weekday on its way to the Academy in Southside.
 Many of those children arrive a few years later on college campuses and even the halls of the White House.

 The original bus driver still climbs aboard each morning: Dr. William Kell, who founded Elijah House Academy in 1989 with his wife Janet to serve low-income city residents.
 Although the Academy has grown considerably over the years, it hasn’t veered from its original commitment.
 “We will always have as our goal to reach children from project areas,” says Dr. Kell.